 - a.
-Upon notification, determine if the incident meets the criteria for a Critical Incident.
+Upon notification, Ddetermine if the incident meets the criteria for a Critical Incident.
 If so, follow the Critical Incidents policy (P&P 7-810). - b.
-Upon notification, instruct the members involved in the use of force to request the subject remain on-scene until the supervisor arrives, if it is reasonable to do so. - If the subject does not remain on-scene, the supervisor shall go to the subject's location, if necessary and if the location is known, to complete the investigation.
+Upon notification, Finstruct the involved employees members involved in the use of force to request the subject remain on-scene until the supervisor arrives, if it is reasonable to do so. - If the subject does not remain on-scene, the supervisor shall go to the subject's location, if necessary and if the location is known, to complete the investigation.
 This includes if a subject was booked, taken to the hospital, etc. before the supervisor arrived. - c.
-Immediately respond to the incident scene and conduct a preliminary investigation of the use of force incident. - i.
+Immediately respond to the incident scene and conduct a preliminary investigation of the use of force or In-Custody Injury or Illness incident. - i.
 Identify the members on-scene during the incident.
-This includes identifying which members were involved in the use of force, which members were witnesses to the use of force, and which members were otherwise on scene. - ii.
-Debrief the members who engaged in the use of force.
-The debriefs shall be conducted individually. - iii.
-Document any reported injury or complaint of injury to any person involved. - iv.
-Document any medical aid/EMS rendered to any person involved and take reasonable steps to offer MPD members and community members appropriate medical care. - v.
-Coordinate or assist with any non-City government entity that is conducting a lawful independent review (such as the BCA), as requested.

-- vi.
-Locate, collect (when applicable), and review any evidence related to the force or injury incident (e.g. BWC, in-car camera, CCTV, security video, private cameras, etc.). - vii.
+This includes identifying which members were involved in the use of force, which members were witnesses to the use of force, and which members were otherwise on scene. - i.ii.
+Debrief the employeemembers(s) who engaged in the use of force.
+The debriefs shall be conducted individually. - ii.iii.
+Note Document any reported injury or alleged complaint of injury to any individual person involved. - iii.iv.
+Note Document any medical aid/EMS rendered to any individual person involved, and take reasonable steps to offer MPD employees members and community members appropriate medical care. - v.
+Coordinate or assist with any non-City government entity that is conducting a lawful independent review (such as the BCA), as requested. - iv.vi.
+Locate, collect (when applicable), and review any evidence related to the force or injury incident (e.g. BWC, MVR in-car camera, CCTV, security video, private cameras, etc.). - v.vii.
 Ensure any on-scene evidence is preserved and collected. - viii.
 Interview the force subject, if they consent.

-After advising the force subject that they are being interviewed because of the use of force and only if the person voluntarily consents to an interview, the force responding supervisor shall interview the person solely about the reportable use of force.
-The supervisor shall document the consent or declination in their review
+After advising the force subject that they are being interviewed because of the use of force and only if the person voluntarily consents to an interview, the force